What is the difference between Shared Hosting, VPS Hosting, and Dedicated Hosting

 - A Growing family: If your family grows more than what your apartment can handle, then it may be time to move up.
 For example, you may need another bedroom or an extra bathroom for the kids.
 Moving to a Condo can give you that extra bedroom / bathroom that you need.
 In shared hosting, if your website becomes very popular, you may need to upgrade to VPS Hosting so that you have more CPU and Memory alloted to your account to handle all of the new traffic to your site.

 - Customizations: If you love the color red and want to paint your walls red, you may not have permission (being in an apartment) to paint any walls.
 Moving up to a Condo gives you more ownership of your space, allowing you to paint and decorate however you choose.
-If you require software that is not available in Shared Hosting, Upgrading to a VPS Server will allow you to install any software that you would like!
+If you require software that is not available in Shared Hosting, Upgrading to VPS hosting will allow you to install any software that you would like!

 Condo Living to Single Family Home Living